QuantEcon/lecture-source-py/source/rst/black_litterman.rst

 :math:`w`'s with **extreme long and short positions**.

-A common reaction to these outcomes is that they are so unreasonable that a portfolio manager cannot recommend them to a customer
+A common reaction to these outcomes is that they are so unreasonable that a portfolio manager cannot recommend them to a customer.

 .. code-block:: python3